jdittrich/userNeedResearchBook/text/allURBook.md

 In all these cases you can involve more participants – but before you do involve more participants try to check if you…

-* …need to clarify your research topic (to focus your efforts) *… need to specify the involved groups (to recruit the right participants)
+* …need to clarify your research topic (to focus your efforts)
+* … need to specify the involved groups (to recruit the right participants)

 # Prepare the research session

 ## What do you want to find out?  {#questiontopics}

-Before you collect the data, decide what you want to find out.
+Before you collect the data, you should specify what you want to find out.
 Let’s look at some topics that might be of interest exploring:

 I usually have three aspects I think of when I prepare my questions: